Slice the bananas into 1/2-inch wide pieces.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Mark Davoli, owner Metro Diner in Jacksonville, FL
+Recipe courtesy of Mark Davoli, Metro Diner, Jacksonville, FL